terraform-ibm-modules/terraform-ibm-icd-postgresql/profiles/fscloud/README.md

-# Financial Services Cloud Profile
+# Profile for IBM Cloud Framework for Financial Services

-This is a profile for PostgreSQL that meets FS Cloud requirements.
+This code is a version of the [parent root module](../../) that includes a default configuration that complies with the relevant controls from the [IBM Cloud Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about).
+See the [Example for IBM Cloud Framework for Financial Services](/examples/fscloud/) for logic that uses this module.

-It has been scanned by [IBM Code Risk Analyzer (CRA)](https://cloud.ibm.com/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-command) and meets all applicable goals with the following exception:
+The default values in this profile were scanned by [IBM Code Risk Analyzer (CRA)](https://cloud.ibm.com/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-command) for compliance with the IBM Cloud Framework for Financial Services profile that is specified by the IBM Security and Compliance Center.
+The scan passed for all applicable goals with one exception:

-- rule-9b2d8054-bc93-44fd-901b-91f677287e84: Check whether Databases for PostgreSQL network access is restricted to a specific IP range.
+> rule-beb7b289-706b-4dc0-b01d-b1d15d4331e3: Check whether Databases for PostgreSQL network access is restricted to a specific IP range.

-  - This is ignored because the CBR locks this down and CRA does not check this
+The rule is ignored because it is covered by the context-based restriction rule.
+CRA does not check the rule.

-## Note: If no Context Based Restriction(CBR) rules are passed, you must configure Context Based Restrictions externally to be compliant.
+The IBM Cloud Framework for Financial Services mandates the application of an inbound network-based allowlist in front of the ICD PostgreSQL instance.
+You can comply with this requirement by using the `cbr_rules` variable in the module, which can be used to create a narrow context-based restriction rule that is scoped to the ICD PostgreSQL instance.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements